-I reunited with an old friend from high school who was particularly fond of Jack Benny, and we hopped into my Altima for a brief drive up to Waukegan.
+I reunited with an old friend from high school who was particularly fond of Jack Benny, and we hopped into my car for a drive up to Waukegan.

 The first point of interest Jack Benny Memorial Park, just across from the Genesee Theatre.
 In 2002, the town of Waukegan dedicated a statue in honor of Jack Benny.
 They chose this location, in particular, because Benny once performed a radio show from the Genesee Theatre.
 The town rolled out the red carpet and had a parade for Jack Benny and “the gang,” which included Benny, Mary Livingstone, Eddie Anderson, Don Wilson, Phil Harris, Andy Devine, and special guest Dorothy Lamour.
 Supposedly, the theater lobby has pictures from this event, but it was sadly closed when I visited.
 The theater sign was restored to match how it looked in Benny’s day.
 Here’s a shot of the Genesee Theatre today: